Study and examination leave

 - Leave may not be taken without prior approval.

-- Approved leave forms are forwarded to the Human Resources Department for verification and record keeping.
+- Approved leave forms are forwarded to the Human Resources Department for record keeping on the payroll system.
+Online leave applications are stored on the payroll system following approval by the line manager.

 6.2 Authority and approval